John Atcheler

-John Atcheler (1792 – 7 March 1867) was the operator of a slaughterhouse in the City of London and claimed to be “Horse Slaughterer to Her Majesty Queen Victoria”.
-While horse slaughterers were highly valued at the time, Atcheler still made a significant fortune in his line of work, no doubt in due of his self proclaimed aforementioned title.
+John Atcheler (1792 – 7 March 1867) was the operator of a slaughterhouse in the City of London and claimed to be "Horse Slaughterer to Her Majesty Queen Victoria".
+Atcheler still made a significant fortune in his line of work, no doubt due in part to his self proclaimed aforementioned title.
 To this day it is disputed as to whether or not John Atcheler had any form of official title as "Her Majesty's Horse Slaughterer" at all.
 John Atcheler was married three times and had many children between two of them.
-Atcheler's grave can be found in Highgate Cemetery in the Camden district of London.
+Atcheler's grave can be found in London's Highgate Cemetery.

 Early life

 Atcheler was born in Hockliffe, Bedfordshire, in 1792, the son of another John Atcheler, and in his younger days was a prize fighter.
 On 2 September 1815, in a 97-minute fight for ten guineas near Walworth, he beat Jack Curtis.